With summer comes a flurry of new pushchair launches.

 It has all-round suspension which may help to smooth out your daily route and a leatherette handle for a comfortable grip.

-It will have new wheels, made from EVA (ethylene-vinyl acetate) which is a type of foam rubber.
+It will have new wheels, made from a unique formulation of EVA (ethylene-vinyl acetate) and rubber.
 It’s designed to provide a more natural bounce without the added maintenance of air-filled tyres.

 Designed in response to the challenges faced by parents in the city and when travelling, the Micralite ProFold is a lightweight pushchair with a one-handed fold, shoulder strap and is certified cabin friendly (EasyJet).